Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-RBupI-zwGl4.md

 >
 > [Laughter]
 >
 > wow jason's been saying golf at 12 000 votes for months yeah exactly and and we're this close since day one this is close i think since before we even announced satisfactory i said it yeah yeah i said goal for 12 000.
-1200. it was a period where people were asking for pipes but uh a lot more people were asking golf at that point yeah yeah i think pipes was number two on the qa site and number one was was golf
+1200. it was a period where people were asking for pipes but, a lot more people were asking golf at that point yeah yeah i think pipes was number two on the qa site and number one was was golf